 Stories of Success from Our Graduates

-- Kari is one of our earliest graduates, now an employee at Jeremiah Program and the mother of an amazing high school student.
+- Kari is one of our earliest graduates and the mother of an amazing high school student.
 Read her story.

 - Libby is a current resident on our Saint Paul campus.
 She shares her journey here.